iov-one/docs/docs/weave-tutorial/02-domain.md

 ## State

 State as in [Turing machine](https://en.wikipedia.org/wiki/Turing_machine), is how the system's data is presented and preserved.
 We are building an Blog application to solidify the state concept.
-Blog applications are quite famous of its simplicity and informativeness as software tutorials.
-Let's follow this culture.
+Blog applications are quite famous for their simplicity and informativeness as software tutorials.
+Let's follow this style.

 - **User** defines the user of the application.
-Users can post blogs, articles, set a deletion time for **their own** articles,comment on articles and like articles. _User state_ contains:
+Users can post blogs, articles, set a deletion time for **their own** articles, comment on articles, and like articles. _User state_ contains:
-  - **ID**: unique identifier of the user.
+  - **ID**: unique identifier of the user
-  - **Username**: alias that is picked by the user.
+  - **Username**: alias that is picked by the user
   - **Bio**: biography of the user.
-It could be empty.
+It could be empty

 - **Blog** is where a user posts his article and give information on the overall blog. _Blog state_ contains:
-  - **ID**: unique identifier of the blog.
+  - **ID**: unique identifier of the blog
-  - **Owner**: owner of the blog.
+  - **Owner**: owner of the blog
-  - **Title**: title of the blog.
+  - **Title**: title of the blog
-  - **Description**: description of the blog.
+  - **Description**: description of the blog
-  - **CreatedAt**: creation time of the blog.
+  - **CreatedAt**: creation time of the blog

 - **Article** is simple as it seems: article that a user wants to post to the blog.
-Only owner of the article is permissioned to delete or set deletion time for the article. _Article state_ contains:
+Only owner of the article has the permissions to delete or set deletion time for the article. _Article state_ contains:
-  - **ID**: unique identifier of the article.
+  - **ID**: unique identifier of the article
-  - **BlogID**: blog identifier that article is posted at.
+  - **BlogID**: blog identifier at which that article is posted
-  - **Title**: title of the article.
+  - **Title**: title of the article
-  - **Content**: content of the article.
+  - **Content**: content of the article
-  - **CommentCount**: total number of comments article has recieved.
+  - **CommentCount**: total number of comments the article has recieved
-  - **LikeCount**: total number of likes article has recieved.
+  - **LikeCount**: total number of likes the article has recieved
-  - **CreatedAt**: creation time of the article.
+  - **CreatedAt**: creation time of the article
   - **DeleteAt**: deletion time of the article.
 Could be nil or set to a future date.
-If in future, cron task will do its work and delete the article.
+If in future, cron task will do its work and delete the article

-- **Comment** defines the comment that a user posted to an article.
+- **Comment** defines the comment that a user posted to the article.
 Every user can comment to articles including owner of the article. _Comment state_ contains:
-  - **ID**: unique identifier of the comment.
+  - **ID**: unique identifier of the comment
-  - **ArticleID**: article identifier that comment is posted to.
+  - **ArticleID**: article identifier to which that comment is posted
-  - **Owner**: owner of the comment.
+  - **Owner**: owner of the comment

-- **Like** defines a users like to article.
-Every user can like articles except the owner of the article. _Like state_ contains:
+- **Like** defines a users like of the article.
+Every user, except the owner of the article, can like articles. _Like state_ contains:
-  - **ID**: unique identifier of the like.
+  - **ID**: unique identifier of the like
-  - **ArticleID**: article identifier that like is posted to.
+  - **ArticleID**: article identifier to which that like is posted
-  - **Owner**: owner of the like.
+  - **Owner**: owner of the like

-You can find more information about this topic on [blog tutorial repo](https://github.com/iov-one/blog-tutorial/blob/master/x/blog/README.md 'README.md') It is recommended to define domain as _README_ in the module.
+You can find more information about this topic on [blog tutorial repo](https://github.com/iov-one/blog-tutorial/blob/master/x/blog/README.md 'README.md').
+It is recommended to define domain as _README_ in the module.

 ## Primary Keys